 - Hotel Sacher Salzburg This hotel is FANCY.
 Bling, bling, Oprah would stay here fancy.

 - Hotel Castle Mönchstein With the word “Castle” in the name, do I really need to say more?
 This is the kind of hotel that is more of an experience.
-I would suggest this hotel if you have a lot more time than just 2 days.

 - Sheraton Grand Salzburg This hotel is rated as “fabulous” by previous guests.
 Centrally located, modern, and clean!